elliot736/authz-playground/README.md

 ### `visualize`

-See the full evaluation trace — which policies matched, which conditions passed or failed, and what values were compared.
-This is the command you want when a request is denied and you don't know why.
+Full evaluation trace showing which policies matched, which conditions passed or failed, and what values were compared.
+Use this when a request is denied and you don't know why.

 ```bash
 authz-playground visualize --policy policy.cedar --request requests.json